adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #106 Finished all the lectures for Week-3.
 Need to do the assingment for Week-2 and Week-3.

 #107 Will continue working with the HW and the class tomorrow morning.

+#108 Didn't really get much work done on it this morning.
+Caught up on most of the news.